 Some people say you never recover from grief, but I know you can because I did.
 And this psalm will aid you on the path to recovery.

-I believe that the context of this Psalm is largely misunderstood because it is commonly believed to be just about death.
+I believe the context of this Psalm is largely misunderstood because it is commonly viewed as just about death.

-However, it is a lot more than just a cute funeral poem, but a template for coping with everyday problems.
+However, it is much more than just a cute funeral poem; it is a template for coping with everyday problems.

-Psalm 23 is a metaphoric story of our journey through life.
-It is a guide to comfort and strengthen us that will help us journey through our grief.
-This beautiful well, well-known psalm assists us in embracing healing, and recovery and into a hopeful future.
+Psalm 23 is a metaphor for our journey through life.
+It is a guide to comfort and strengthen us as we journey through our grief.
+This beautiful, well-known psalm helps us embrace healing, recovery, and a hopeful future.

-Psalm 23, the shepherd’s Psalm, assures us that God is our friend who is shepherding us through our darkest moments.
+Psalm 23, the shepherd’s Psalm, assures us that God is our friend, shepherding us through our darkest moments.

 Background to Psalm 23